Skip to main content

 • You are not required to give a recorded statement to the other driver's insurance company.
 Ever.

-• If you choose to give one, you can request that the statement be taken in your native language with an interpreter present.
+• If you choose to give one, you can request that the statement be taken in your native language with a neutral interpreter -- not the company's own employee.

 • Misstatements due to language confusion can destroy your claim.
 If you say "I feel fine" when you mean "I do not know yet how I feel," the insurance company will use your words against you.